DSpace-Labs/DSpace-REST-Reports/README.md

 * Determine the access that you will grant to your REST api since these reporting tools can be configured to run without authentication.
 * These tools can use *sorttable.js* which can be found at http://www.kryogenix.org/code/browser/sorttable/
 * If you enable sorttable, uncomment sorttable.makeSortable(...) in the js files
-* Install this code into dspace/modules/xmlui/src/main/webapp/static/rest
+* Install this code into dspace/modules/xmlui/src/main/webapp/static/rest (or to a path of your choosing)
 * Update the dspace/config/modules/rest.cfg

-### rest.cfg: Enable the reporting tools to report on all items (regardless of authorization)
-_Do not enable this feature if your REST API has not been secured_
+# rest.cfg: Configure the REST Reporting features

+## Enable/Disable object authorization for report calls

 ```
-# require authentication for filtered-items and filtered-collections (de
+# Enable/disable authorization for the reporting tools.
+# By default, the DSpace REST API will only return communities/collections/items that are accessible to a particular user.
+# If the REST API has been deployed in a protected manner, the reporting tools can be configured to bypass authorization checks.
+# This will allow all items/collections/communities to be returned to the report user.
+# Set the rest-reporting-authenticate option to false to bypass authorization
 rest-reporting-authenticate = false
 ```